OffBroadway/flippydrive/source/configuration.rst

     [network]

+    # All network features require a server to be set and running the FlippyDrive app
+    # WiFi connections also require a ssid and password

+    # Sets the network interface as the default disc device (active is 1)
+    # cubeboot can use other network features regardless of setting
+    is_default = 0

     # Server IP address, currently (TEMP) as IPv4 mapped IPv6 address
     # For example, 198.51.100.1 becomes:
     server = ::ffff:198.51.100.1